 When you are supporting someone who is dealing with a mental health condition, it is important that you look after yourself too.
 We have listed some self-care tips below:

-- Mindfulness – practicing mindfulness techniques helps us be in the moment, non-judgementally, and can be used to manage the negative thoughts and feelings you may be dealing with
+- Mindfulness – practising mindfulness techniques helps us be in the moment, non-judgementally, and can be used to manage the negative thoughts and feelings you may be dealing with

 - Relaxing and fun activities – taking part in relaxing or fun activities, whether that is yoga, drawing or listening to music, can be a way for you to rest and re-energise